Theory Behind the Diffusion Models

 For simplicity, we perform 16 iterations and select 8 images for display:

-The noise-to-image training process
+The noise-to-image reconstruction

 From the perspective of probability theory, we aim to compute the conditional probability $p(x_{t-1}|x_t)$.
 This conditional probability can be described using Bayes’ theorem:

-The transition from $x_t$ to $x_{t-1}$ is a stochastic process.
+\[P(A|B) = \frac{P(B|A)P(A)}{P(B)}\]The transition from $x_t$ to $x_{t-1}$ is a stochastic process.
 Substituting it into the Bayes’ formula, we get:

-For simplicity, we omit the mathematical derivation.
-Ultimately, we can describe $p(x_{t-1}|x_t)$ using the following formula:
+\[P(x_{t-1}|x_t) = \frac{P(x_t|x_{t-1})P(x_{t-1})}{P(x_t)}\]For simplicity, we omit the mathematical derivation.
+Eventually, we can describe $p(x_{t-1}|x_t)$ using the following formula:

-\[P(x_{t-1} | x_t, x_0) \sim N \left( \frac{\sqrt{a_t}(1 - \bar{\alpha}_{t-1})}{1 - \bar{\alpha}_t} x_t + \frac{\sqrt{\bar{\alpha}_{t-1}}(1 - a_t)}{1 - \bar{\alpha}_t} \left( x_t - \frac{\sqrt{1 - \bar{\alpha}_t} \, \epsilon}{\sqrt{\bar{\alpha}_t}} \right), \left( \sqrt{\frac{\beta_t (1 - \bar{\alpha}_{t-1})}{1 - \bar{\alpha}_t}} \right)^2 \right)\]
+\[P(x_{t-1} | x_t, x_0) \sim N \left( \frac{\sqrt{a_t}(1 - \bar{\alpha}_{t-1})}{1 - \bar{\alpha}_t} x_t + \frac{\sqrt{\bar{\alpha}_{t-1}}(1 - a_t)}{1 - \bar{\alpha}_t} \left( x_t - \frac{\sqrt{1 - \bar{\alpha}_t} \, \epsilon}{\sqrt{\bar{\alpha}_t}} \right), \left( \sqrt{\frac{\beta_t (1 - \bar{\alpha}_{t-1})}{1 - \bar{\alpha}_t}} \right)^2 \right)\]In the previous section, we learned that an image at any time step $x_t$ can be considered as being directly derived from adding noise to an original image $x_0$.
+As long as we know the noise ϵ

-Here, we can train a neural network model that takes the image at time step $x_t$ as input and predicts the noise ϵ added to this image relative to the original image $x_0$.
-In other words, the neural network’s output is the noise ϵ:
+Here, we can train a neural network model that takes the image at time step $x_t$ as input, and predicts the noise ϵ

 Why take timestamp $t$ as input?
 Because all the denoising process share the same neural network weights, the input $t$ will help train a UNet with a time step in mind.